-WBRZ INVESTIGATIVE UNIT: Elayn Hunt lieutenant arrested, allegedly didn't report inmate's cell phone
+WBRZ Investigative Unit: Elayn Hunt lieutenant arrested, allegedly didn't report inmate's cell phone

 Latest Weather Blog

-WBRZ INVESTIGATIVE UNIT: Elayn Hunt lieutenant arrested, allegedly didn't report inmate's cell phone
+WBRZ Investigative Unit: Elayn Hunt lieutenant arrested, allegedly didn't report inmate's cell phone

 ST. GABRIEL - An Elayn Hunt lieutenant has been accused of not reporting that an inmate had a cell phone inside the facility, according to WBRZ sources.